Title: | Tree-ring dating and estimating felling dates of historical timbers |

 sw_data_info("Sohar_2012_FWE_t") sw_model("Sohar_2012_FWE_t", plot = TRUE)

-This function assesses whether it is possible to combine multiple sapwood estimates into a single felling date range.
+This function evaluates whether multiple sapwood estimates can be combined into a single felling date range and computes the resulting interval if possible.

 sw_combine( x, series = "series", last = "last", n_sapwood = "n_sapwood", waneyedge = "waneyedge", sw_data = "Hollstein_1980", densfun = "lognormal", cred_mass = 0.954, hdi = TRUE, plot = FALSE )